2025–26 UConn Huskies men's ice hockey season

-The 2025–26 UConn Huskies men's ice hockey season will be the 66th season of play for the program, the 28th at the Division I level, and the 12th in Hockey East.
-The Huskies will represented the University of Connecticut in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Toscano Family Ice Forum and be coached by Mike Cavanaugh in his 13th season.
+The 2025–26 UConn Huskies men's ice hockey season was the 66th season of play for the program, the 28th at the Division I level, and the 12th in Hockey East.
+The Huskies represented the University of Connecticut in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Toscano Family Ice Forum and be coached by Mike Cavanaugh in his 13th season.